haraldrudell/mochawrapper/readme.md

 # Typical Test

 Here are two tests from a test suite.
-The first one is regular code, and the second test features a callback.
+The first test is regular code, and the second test features a callback.

 ```js
 var assert = require('mochawrapper')